 Port Charlotte on the Rhinns of Islay

-Islay’s main features are its eight excellent single malt whiskies and white washed distilleries which can be found in the most beautiful settings.
+Islay’s main features are its nine excellent single malt whiskies and white washed distilleries which can be found in the most beautiful settings.
 It’s often said that the introduction of whisky in Scotland started on Islay, which was used as a stepping stone for Scotland.
 Irish monks introduced the art of whisky distillation to Islay in the 14th century.
 It was Islay that had unlimited supplies of peat and rivers filled with pure water.
 The first official distillery on the island was in Bowmore which received its license in 1779.
 Nowadays eight distilleries are almost running full time on the island and their names are well known throughout the world.
 Islay’s whiskies are renowned for their smoke and peat and other excellent qualities.
 The southern distilleries of Ardbeg, Lagavulin and Laphroaig produce very strong peaty flavoured whiskies while the other distilleries on the north of the island, Bowmore, Bunnahabhain, Caol Ila, Bruichladdich and Kilchoman are less peaty.

 A Birdwatchers Paradise